New Grad/Computer Scientist

 November 10th, 2001

-— Ghostbusters II, 1989As part of the course CSC318 (The Design of Interactive Computational Media), I was part of a group of five developers (the others being Makan Dehizadeh, Samantha Fassnacht, Vedang Ashwin Naik, & Hanna Zeng) for a smartphone and smart watch app we dubbed Samaritan: Reward those that made your day.
+— Avengers: Endgame, 2019As part of the course CSC318 (The Design of Interactive Computational Media), I was part of a group of five developers (the others being Makan Dehizadeh, Samantha Fassnacht, Vedang Ashwin Naik, & Hanna Zeng) for a smartphone and smart watch app we dubbed Samaritan: Reward those that made your day.

 Samaritan was motivated by the idea that the world is smaller than you think.
 Imagine you are on your way to a job interview when the contents of your bag spill out all over the sidewalk as you trip over a long-forgotten coffee cup.
 A helpful stranger comes along and helps you wrangle everything back into your possession before the next wave of people get too near.
 You thank the stranger, but have to start running to avoid being late.
 Samaritan aims to give a way to connect with that helpful stranger.